Best Compact Treadmill for Small Spaces – Introduction

 5k is a very realistic distance to walk or run.

-It’s far enough to present a challenge, but not so long that it’s overly daunting or that you’ll need months of training to complete it.
+It’s far enough to present a challenge but not so long that it’s overly daunting, or you’ll need months of training to complete it.

 5k is just over three miles.

-See how long it takes you to walk, jog or run this distance, and try and cover it a little faster next time.
+See how long it takes to walk, jog, or run this distance, and try to cover it a little faster next time.

 #2.
 Run, squats, and push-ups

-This workout combines running with a couple of simple bodyweight exercises to deliver a full-body workout that burns lots of calories and tones your major muscles.
+This workout combines running with a couple of simple bodyweight exercises to deliver a full-body workout that burns many calories and tones your major muscle groups.

 Do 4-6 circuits of the following: